GRAINS-Soybeans, corn face weekly losses on improved LatAm weather outlook

 The focus is also turning to demand.

-China's soybean imports in 2021 fell from the previous year, the first annual drop since 2018, customs data showed on Friday, on weakening demand from its massive livestock sector.
+China's soybean imports in 2021 fell from the previous year, the first annual drop since 2018, customs data showed, on weakening demand from its massive livestock sector.

 China, the world's top buyer of soybeans, brought in 96.52 million tonnes of the oilseed in the 12 months of 2021, down 3.8% from 100.33 million tonnes in 2020, data from the General Administration of Customs showed, as falling hog margins and increased wheat feeding curbed demand.